+6.01.5.3.2 Spectral, Rectangular Harmonic and Cylindrical Harmonic Analysis

 Spectral analysis can be applied to data collected along profiles or on a plane, with the usual techniques to avoid ringing, edge effects and spectral leakage (Parker and O’Brien, 1997, Lowe et al., 2001).
 This allows high resolution data sets to be represented by small numbers of model parameters.
 Alldredge (1981) introduced rectangular harmonic analysis, suitable when the area covered is small enough for the flat Earth approximation to be appropriate.
 The method is based on the solution to Laplace’s equation in a Cartesian geometry.
 The data are first transformed into the local Cartesian coordinate system with origin at the center of the region, and then the coefficients are determined.
 They can be used to predict the field at any altitude, and can also be transformed back to a spherical Earth coordinate system.
 Malin et al. (1996) introduced extra coefficients to remove trends.
 In an analysis of main field data, they concluded the method was only suitable for interpolation, and not for extrapolation.
 Nakagawa and Yukutake (1985) used a cosine function weight near the edges of the region subject to rectangular harmonic analysis to reduce edge effects.

 Alldredge (1982) introduced the related concept of cylindrical harmonic analysis, where the equation to be solved is Laplace’s equation in cylindrical polar coordinates.
 He advocated this when the observations displayed cylindrical symmetry.
 Again, the size of the area to be modeled and single-valuedness of the potential imposes constraints on the arguments.

+6.01.5.3.3 Equivalent Source Modeling

 A representation useful for both local and global modeling (typically in a Cartesian and spherical coordinate system respectively), is equivalent source (ES) dipoles, where again the basis support is local.
 The magnetized crust is divided into blocks, each of which is assumed to have a magnetic dipole at its center.
 In this case the potential can be expressed as